-Lands, previously classified as assets held for resale, related to three properties which were initially earmarked for development by the CRA.
+Lands, previously classified as assets held for resale, related to three properties which were initially earmarked for development by the Agency.
 These properties were subsequently leased to Miami-Dade County in March 2009 for 30 years.
 The County used the properties for construction, operations and maintenance of the Miami-Dade Fire Rescue North Miami Station Number 18 and for performance work incidental thereto.
-The County is currently preparing the properties for the intended use.